Grifols Earnings Scorecard & Analyst Reports for Stock market Insights & financial analysis

 Earnings results for Grifols (NASDAQ:GRFS)

-Grifols last announced its earnings results on February 26th, 2021.
-The biotechnology company reported $0.29 EPS for the quarter, missing analysts’ consensus estimates of $0.38 by $0.09.
-The company earned $1.56 billion during the quarter, compared to the consensus estimate of $1.63 billion.
-Grifols has generated $1.17 earnings per share over the last year and currently has a price-to-earnings ratio of 16.2.
-Grifols has not formally confirmed its next earnings publication date, but the company’s estimated earnings date is Tuesday, April 27th, 2021 based off prior year’s report dates.
+Grifols last released its earnings data on February 26th, 2021.
+The biotechnology company reported $0.29 earnings per share for the quarter, missing the consensus estimate of $0.38 by $0.09.
+The firm earned $1.56 billion during the quarter, compared to analysts’ expectations of $1.63 billion.
+Grifols has generated $1.17 earnings per share over the last year and currently has a price-to-earnings ratio of 15.8.
+Grifols has not formally confirmed its next earnings publication date, but the company’s estimated earnings date is Tuesday, May 4th, 2021 based off prior year’s report dates.

 Analyst Opinion on Grifols (NASDAQ:GRFS)